bhctsntrk/ROS-Web-Control-for-Turtlebot3/README.md

 rosrun web_video_server web_video_server
 rosrun robot_pose_publisher robot_pose_publisher
 ```
-then start index.html with your browser and start to use
+then open index.html with your browser and control your robot
 I use a lot of javascript code from robot web tools
 http://robotwebtools.org/tools.html